YunlongYang/LightAndroid/README.md

 </pre>

 ## Attentions
 - To Use LeakCanary, you should add this code to your dependencies.
-Because LeakCanary will use different library in debug and release.
+Because LeakCanary will use different library in debug and release.You can find $LeakCanaryVersion in [gradle.properties](gradle.properties).
 <pre>
       debugImplementation "com.squareup.leakcanary:leakcanary-android:$LeakCanaryVersion"
       releaseImplementation "com.squareup.leakcanary:leakcanary-android-no-op:$LeakCanaryVersion"